Sudha Kongara

 Sudha Kongara Prasad, known professionally as Sudha Kongara, is an Indian film director and screenwriter who predominantly works in Tamil.
-She made her directorial debut with the Tamil film Drohi.
+She made her directorial debut with the Telugu film Andhra Andhagadu (2008), and in Tamil with Drohi (2010).
 In 2016, she directed the bilingual Irudhi Suttru (Saala Khadoos in Hindi) for which she won the Filmfare Award for Best Director – Tamil.
 She subsequently directed the film's Telugu remake, Guru (2017).
 In her career, working over 3 languages, she has won two National Film Awards, two Filmfare Awards South, two Tamil Nadu State Film Awards and two SIIMA Awards.

 In 2020, she scripted, and directed Soorarai Pottru.
 It was featured in the Panorama Section of the Shanghai International Film Festival.
 At the 68th National Film Awards, it won five awards including Best Feature Film, and Best Screenplay for Sudha Kongara.

 Early life

 Sudha Kongara was born in Vijayawada, Andhra Pradesh, into a Telugu-speaking family.
 Sudha grew up in Chennai, Tamil Nadu.
 She obtained a degree in History and Mass Communication from the Women's Christian College, Chennai.